 WHAT TO WEAR:

-We acknowledge we live on the unceeded land of the shíshálh (Sechelt) and Sḵwx̱wú7mesh (Squamish) peoples.
+We acknowledge with gratitude that we work and live on the unceded land of the shíshálh (Sechelt) peoples.